Why do we do it

 To begin to address this need, the Lancet Commission on Global Surgery stated that a massive increase in the specialist surgical, anaesthetic and obstetric workforce is required.

-The Global Anaesthesia Development Project (GADP) works in partnership with Low and Middle Income Countries to help train and mobilise a specialist anaesthetic workforce.
+The Global Anaesthesia Development Partnership (GADP) works in partnership with Low and Middle Income Countries to help train and mobilise a specialist anaesthetic workforce.

 Supporting the provision of safe anaesthesia worldwide, particularly in under-resourced environments, through:

 - Advocacy for better provision of high quality, safe anaesthetic care

 - Supporting the training and mentorship of anaesthesia providers

 - Improving the quality and governance of anaesthesia services; and